 Proposals are sought for a wide range of research and scholarship projects, which include but are not limited to:

-- Quality of project
+- Quality of project within its context

 - Appropriateness of proposed budget

-- Research project expenses (e.g. acquiring data, supplies, materials)
+- Research project expenses (e.g., acquiring data, supplies, materials)

-- Development of faculty manuscripts and publications
+- Development thesis, manuscripts, and publications

 Proposal Preparation and Submission